ucr-rhic/ucr-rhic.github.io/how-tos/ssh_config.md

 An ssh config file is a special file that can be used to tell what options to pass to the ssh command.
 This tutorial will show you how to write an ssh config file that automatically passes the correct options to log into RCF either using ssh or for nx connections.

+The main reason for doing this is to bypass having to type in all the ssh options when giving the command on the terminal and reduce it to a much shorter and easier to remember form.
+The ssh config will set up a kind of profile that can be then be used as alias to the ssh command.  e.g. if I have profile with name "MyConnection" I need only execute `ssh MyConnection` to establish the connection rather than something like `ssh -AX user@ipaddress`.

 An ssh config file is used by any \*Nix system.
 This means Ubuntu, Mac OS, Windows with OpenSSH installed, Windows subsystem for Linux (WSL), etc.